lucasfernandoprojects/esp32-bitcoin-price-monitoring/README.md

 ![Form to request a free Market Data API key.](https://github.com/lucasfernandoprojects/esp32-bitcoin-price-monitoring/blob/main/photos/coin-api-2.png)

+This project was developed using both MicroPython and Arduino, so you can choose to work with either Thonny IDE or Arduino IDE.
+I'll walk you through the setup process for both MicroPython and Arduino.

 Once you have the API key, download the ***boot.py*** and ***main.py*** files and update them with your specific information.

-This project is built using MicroPython, and I used Thonny IDE for coding.
 After downloading the boot.py and main.py files, open them in your preferred IDE.
+I highly recommend using Thonny IDE due to its excellent support for MicroPython.

 Let's start with the boot.py file.
 This file is responsible for configuring your ESP32 board at startup, including connecting it to a Wi-Fi network.
 Update the **ssid** and **password** variables with your Wi-Fi credentials.